 In his twenty-ninth collection of poems, Norman Dubie returns to a rich, color-soaked vision of the world.
 Strangeness becomes a parable for compassion, each poem leading the reader to an uncommon way of understanding human capacities.
 In the futuristic sphere of The Quotations of Bone, the mind wanders meditatively into an imaginative and uncontainable history.

-“The poems in Dubie’s newest collection are deeply oneiric, governed by vigorous leaping energy that brings the intimate into contact with history, and blurs the distinction between what is real because it once happened, and what is real because of the emphatic manner in which it has been felt… Dubie’s uncontested mastery of the lyric poem has, in this collection, broken into strange and revelatory territory.” —Judges’ Citation for the 2016 International Griffin Poetry Prize
+“The poems in Dubie’s newest collection are deeply oneiric, governed by vigorous leaping energy that brings the intimate into contact with history, and blurs the distinction between what is real because it once happened, and what is real because of the emphatic manner in which it has been felt… Dubie’s uncontested mastery of the lyric poem has, in this collection, broken into strange and revelatory territory.” —Judges’ citation, Griffin Poetry Prize, 2016

 Griffin International Poetry Prize, 2016